- You boot your machine from Acronis Bootable Media;

 - Describe the details of the problem hardware (computer brand/model, motherboard model, NIC model, disk/RAID controller model, RAID level, etc.) - you can contact the hardware vendor for additional information if needed;

-- Contact Acronis Customer Central with the outputs of the two system report files and above data and a reference to this article.
+- Contact Acronis Customer Central with the two system report files and above data and a reference to this article.

 You may also want to check the known issues: